Dual Magnetic and Electric Dipole Symmetry: Pseudo Angular Momentum in Parity Space and the Electric Land\'e $g$-Factor: Electric Dipole Moments

+In the Coulomb problem this scale is consistent with the hydrogenic $SO(4)$ (Runge-Lenz) structure within a fixed $n$-manifold, and it also has an immediate classical interpretation: it is the dipole moment of two point charges $\pm e$ separated by a distance $a_0$ [Fig.~\ref{UC}(b)].
+Furthermore, the same dipole unit appears in a quasi-1D “cell” formulation governed by modern polarization theory, when the size of the cell spacing is of order $a_0$.

+The following toy model is included only as a \emph{heuristic mnemonic} (not as a physical derivation) to connect this dipole scale to a dual-current picture.
+Similar to the semi-classical Bohr magneton estimate, we imagine an effective surface magnetic current associated with the curl of the polarization.
+For mnemonic purposes, this may be visualized as two fictitious opposite “magnetic charges” $\pm \frac{h}{e}$ circulating at the Bohr radius $a_0=\frac{\hbar}{m_{\mathrm{e}} c \alpha}$, where $\alpha=\frac{e^2}{4 \pi \varepsilon_0 \hbar c}$.

-In this model, the total net electrical and magnetic charge as well as angular momentum is zero.
-However a finite effective magnetic current exits, which we pose is not generated by mechanical orbital motion, but by pseudospin parity mixing.
-Given that $q_m=\frac{h}{e}$, the magnetic current at the boundary is given by,
+In this picture, the net electric charge, net magnetic charge, and total angular momentum of the cell are zero, but an effective magnetic surface current exists, which we associate with pseudo-spin (parity mixing) rather than mechanical orbital motion.
+With $q_m=\frac{h}{e}$, the effective magnetic current at the boundary is written as

-Here $m^*$ is the effective mass of the atomic particle related to the permanent dipole, which can vary from $0.01m_e$ to very large.